blockchainofthings/CatenisColoredCoins/README.md

 This project comprises a collection of source code that has been originally created by a third party.

-A NOTICE file— contained in a project's directory— identifies such third-party source code and provides more information about it.
+A NOTICE file— contained in each project's directory— identifies such third-party source code and provides more information about it.

 # License